Stay Safe While Working in Public Locations

 Try to avoid using public charging stations or chargers that you find lying around.
 Cybercriminals can use fake charging cords or USB plugs to upload malware onto your device.
 It’s best to use your own chargers when possible.
 Additionally, don’t use public computers to work on important projects.
 Many public locations such as hotels have “business centers” with computers that you can use for free.
 These computers may contain keyloggers or other malware, so use them with caution.

-Protect Sensitive Information From Bystanders
+Protect Sensitive Information from Bystanders

 To stay safe while working in public locations, make sure you have secure account passwords and turn screens away from public view when possible.
 Don’t leave sensitive information on your screen for long periods and don’t leave your devices unattended.
 If you need to use the restroom or step away for a moment, take your belongings with you so that cybercriminals can’t steal them.